quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part51_8.3_Game_Loop_A.md

 ---

 #### Explicit Euler Method for Numerical Integration
 Background context explaining that this is a simple form of numerical integration used when object speeds are roughly constant.
-It uses the elapsed frame time \(\Delta t\) to update positions or velocities.
+It uses the elapsed frame time $\Delta t$ to update positions or velocities.

-:p What is the explicit Euler method and how does it use \(\Delta t\)?
+:p What is the explicit Euler method and how does it use $\Delta t$?
 ??x
 The explicit Euler method is a straightforward way to perform numerical integration, particularly useful for updating positions or velocities when object speeds are roughly constant.
-It approximates the change in position (\(\Delta x\)) as:
+It approximates the change in position ($\Delta x$) as:

-\[
-\Delta x = v \cdot \Delta t
+$$\Delta x = v \cdot \Delta t$$
-\]

-Where \(v\) is the velocity and \(\Delta t\) is the elapsed frame time.
+Where $v $ is the velocity and$\Delta t$ is the elapsed frame time.

 :p How does the explicit Euler method work in practice?
 ??x